Research interests: Dynamics of power and how these dynamics foster behavior between states both in conflict and cooperation.

 Research interests: Race and policing, domestic violence and criminal justice system response, and the public perception of the criminal justice system.

 Dr. Bostaph’s work and knowledge benefit the community.
 Under a federal grant, she helped implement the Idaho Victim Assistance Academy.
 Dr. Bostaph was named to the five-member Idaho Commission of Pardons and Parole by Idaho Gov. C.L.
 “Butch” Otter in 2012 and was re-confirmed for another term in 2015.
+In 2013, Governor Otter also appointed Dr. Bostaph to a five-year term as one of two public members on the Idaho Criminal Justice Commission.

 Research interests: Explanatory factors of cross-national democratization patterns, Canada-US Borderlands and environmental policy, and political culture.